Equal Pay/Compensation Discrimination in the Workplace

-The EPA is part of the (FLSA) Fair Labor Standards Act of 1938, and which is administered and enforced by the EEOC.
+The EPA is part of the (FLSA) Fair Labor Standards Act of 1938, which is administered and enforced by the EEOC.

-The Equal Pay Act of 1963 was signed into law by President John F. Kennedy, amending the Fair Labor Standards Act, aimed to eliminate the gender wage gap between men and women in the same establishment who perform jobs that require substantially equal skill.
+The Equal Pay Act of 1963 was signed into law by President John F. Kennedy, amending the Fair Labor Standards Act, aimed to eliminate the gender wage gap between men and women in the same establishment who perform jobs that require a substantially equal skills.
 This Act prohibits employers who depress the wages and living standards for employees necessary to their health and efficiency.
 It further discrimination that prevents the maximum utilization of the available labor resources.
 The Act is designed to prevent labor disputes which burden, affect and obstruct commerce based on sex.
-Lastly, the Act relieving the burdens on commerce and the free flow of goods in commerce; and end the type of discrimination that constitutes an unfair method of competition.
+Lastly, the Act relieving the burdens on commerce and the free flow of goods in commerce; and ends the type of discrimination that constitutes an unfair method of competition.

 What are basic wage standards?